About TamingDNS

 Paul Ogier, Technical Director at Outsource House (OSH.co.za) in Cape Town.

-I've been running Google Workspace for SMB clients since 2008.
+I've been running Google Workspace for SMB clients since 2008, Microsoft 365 since 2011, and deploying DMARC and SPF flattening for clients since 2013.
 Deliverability has been the recurring pain the whole time.
 TamingDNS is the toolkit I kept wishing existed: somewhere to throw a domain at SPF, DKIM and DMARC and get a straight answer instead of a marketing funnel.

 Why it exists